rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

     &=[0.25, 0.0, 0.75]
 \end{aligned}$$

-The result of filling a shape with triangle draw modes will interpolate the colors between vertices, effectively creating a gradient effect.
-Now if we want all the points and the shape to be filled with the same color, we just need to change all the vertices of our `color_data` variable to be the same value.
+The result of filling a shape with triangle draw modes will interpolate the colors between every three vertices, effectively creating a gradient effect.
+Now if we want all the points and the shape to be filled with the same color, we just need to change all the vertices of our `color_data` variable to the same value.

 Next time, we will create a new class that we can use to easily create solid color shapes.
 The same class will also allow us to create animations and interactivity easily as well.
 Look forward to it!